Cocker Spaniel training and dog behaviour very often go hand in hand.

 If your Cocker Spaniel is already twitchy when people are near him while he's eating, here are a few suggestions on how best to handle it.

-This is one dog behaviour problem that many pet owners find revolting, and who can blame them?
+A dog or puppy eating poop is one behaviour problem many pet owners find revolting, and who can blame them?

-Coprophagic is offensive and repulsive to us humans; however, it's a fairly common practice in the dog world, especially in puppies.
+Coprophagia (eating poop) is offensive and repulsive to humans; however, it's a fairly common practice in the doggie world, especially in puppies.

-There are many reasons why dogs eat poop, and many simply grow out of the habit, but for those that don't, here's what you can do to stop your dog from indulging in this awful habit!
+There are many reasons why dogs eat poop, and, thankfully, many grow out of the habit, but for those that don't, here's what you can do to stop your dog from indulging in this awful habit!

 We all know that a tired dog is a contented (and therefore quiet and well-behaved) dog!